 With Lebanon rapidly becoming an intercontinental hub, Haj Hassan Maktabi expands into the Free Zone of Beirut Sea Port.
 3 large warehouses cater to the company’s wholesale and retail businesses which grow into the region’s largest and now serve the Mediterranean basin.

 The Shah of Iran visits Lebanon and pays a special visit to Haj Hassan Maktabi’s showrooms and presents him with the Royal Order of the Lion and The Sun.

-Heydar & Youssef Maktabi join their father’s business and handle international operations.
-Carpets are exported to Europe and the Americas on a weekly basis while the family collection of antique carpets is built up further.
+Youssef Maktabi joins his father’s business and handles international operations.
+Carpets are exported to Europe and the Americas on a weekly basis.
+Youssef Sr starts building up the family collection of antique carpets to museum grade levels.

 Retail shops are opened in Jeddah and Riyadh in Saudi Arabia.
 The bulk of the Kingdom’s royal palaces are furnished with Maktabi carpets.